Majestic Minke Whales: Discovering these Gentle Giants on the Great Barrier Reef

 Meet the Minke Whales

-Minke whales are relatively small members of the baleen whale family, characterized by their streamlined bodies and distinctive, narrow, and pointed rostrums.
-They are known for their gentle and curious nature, often approaching boats and divers in a non-threatening manner.
+Minke whales are relatively small members of the baleen family, characterised by their streamlined bodies and distinctive, narrow, and pointed rostrums.
+These whales are famous for their gentle and curious nature, and they frequently approach boats and divers without posing any threat.

 Species Diversity

-Within this family, two primary species are commonly found in the waters of the Great Barrier Reef: the Antarctic Minke Whale (Balaenoptera bonaerensis) and the Dwarf Minke Whale (Balaenoptera acutorostrata).
+In the waters of the Great Barrier Reef, you can commonly encounter two primary species within the Minke whale family: the Antarctic Minke Whale (Balaenoptera bonaerensis) and the Dwarf Minke Whale (Balaenoptera acutorostrata)..
 These whales differ in size, habitat, and migratory patterns.

 Seasonal Visitors